Cover photo credit: Alan Dextrase

 Where it’s been found in Ontario

-In Ontario, the Eastern Sand Darter is found in Lake St. Clair, Lake Erie, West Lake, Big Creek and in the Grand, Sydenham, Thames and Detroit rivers.
+In Ontario, the Southwestern Ontario population of Eastern Sand Darter is found in the Lake St. Clair and Lake Erie watersheds.

 What threatens it

-The main threat to the Eastern Sand Darter is the siltation of its preferred sand habitats.
+The direct threat to both the West Lake and Southwestern Ontario populations of Eastern Sand Darter is the siltation of its preferred sand habitats.

 Siltation occurs when too much soil washes into a river, lake or stream from nearby urban and agricultural areas.